NLPforGPs/NLP-Primary-Care/RESULTS.md

 - PLMs choosing: Prompting use PubMedBERT-abstract and conventional use PubMedBERT-abstract-fulltext
 - Predicted label choosing: The above results are obtained by tagging the label with the highest probability as the predicted label.

-#### NSP Dataset Generation
-It is implemented in `generate_binary_descriptions`(`prepare_data.py`).
-- some health topics are related to multiple ICPC categories.
-When sampling negative examples, it will avoid sampling the same descriptions in other categories.
-- The dataset is balanced.
-- This dataset is generated based on multi-class datasets

-#### Fine-grained Dataset Generation
-- There are over 400 health topics but when it is splitted into train and dev dataset, only topics with long sentences which can be divided into train/test datasets are retained, 315 topics in total.